anybodesign/ad-acf-blocks/README.md

 * Activate the plugin, ACF must be activated.
 * Start using the blocks in any post or page!

+### CSS Customisation

+These blocks are quite raw, design speaking.
+You’ll wish to add some CSS in your theme.\ Please inspect the source code and look for the classes you’d like to style.

+Here are some useful classes to define:

+* .acf-block--_blockname_: general class for all blocks.
+* .acf-block-container__.center-max__: use here a max-width to keep the block content centerd on screen.

 ## To-Do

 Create more blocks…

 ## Changelog

+### 1.5 - 2020-01-31
+* New Anchor Block
+* New Testimonial Block
+* Set global option fields
+* Prefixed functions

 ### 1.4 - 2019-12-20
 * New templating